Insurance for Specialty Hospitals

 Insurance for Specialty Hospitals can include:

-- Staff coverage for physicians, surgeons, therapists, and advanced practice providers.
+- Staff protection for physicians, surgeons, anesthetists, nurses, therapists, and advanced practice providers.

-- Defense for peer review, credentialing, and regulatory violations.
+- Defense for peer review, credentialing, and regulatory investigations.

-- Limits up to $2M per claim / $4M aggregate available.
+- Limits up to $2M per claim / $4M aggregate, with tail and prior acts coverage available.

 -